jakehekesfists/ravage-dmd-edit-chernarusredux/README.md

 # ravage-dmd-edit-chernarusredux
 ## Arma 3 - Ravage Mod - Sandbox Mission by JakeHekesFists[DMD]
-## _Not Ready for Use - Use at your own risk_
+## _This has not been tested in a dedicated server environment, so server admins....
+Use at your own risk_

 An Arma 3 Ravage mission created initially for personal use by myself and some friends, I have decided to release this to the public.
 I have put this mission under the MIT license so people are free to edit/use the sections of this mission created by me however they see fit.

-Please note: this mission has not been tested in a dedicated environment, so some features may not work as intended.

-There will be future updates made to this mission,
-It has not been published on the Steam Workshop at this point.

 ## Mission Features